nordbjerg/darkrp-cellfone/README.md

 I had a lot of plans for this mod, so maybe I will continue to work on it in the future.

+**Update:** I will however continue to fix bugs, so please report them if you find one.
+I will not add new features.

 Have fun!

 # CellFone Mod